Download Press Release .pdf

 4) Text accompanies the paintings of both artists, amplifying the meanings of the work.
 Julie Meetal has written evocative prose and Veronique Jonas has composed poems for their respective works.

-5) A documentary section includes a DVD of an interview with Julie Meetal’s mother and father taken by the USC Shoah Foundation Institute, and photographs of Veronique Jonas’s family and of the Rhodes Jewish quarter.
+section includes a DVD of an interview with Julie Meetal’s mother and father taken by the USC Shoah Foundation Institute, and photographs of Veronique Jonas’s family and of the Rhodes Jewish quarter.

 Please contact us to learn more about exhibition availability.